abdulkadir-gungor/HtmlSmuggling/README.md

 Legal Warning
 ---
-Run your tests on virtual machines.
+&emsp; Run your tests on virtual machines.
 The responsibility for illegal use belongs to the user.
 Shared for educational purposes.